kvutien/Tutorial-ipfs-dapp/TUTO-1.md

 ![Remix compiler](./images/4-Remix2.png)

 ### Copy the ABI of the smart contract
-The ABI (Application Binary Interface), is how you call functions in a smart contract from a frontend and get data back.
+The ABI (Application Binary Interface), is the information with which you call functions in a smart contract from a frontend and get data back.
 Once the smart contract is compiled, scroll down the left column of Remix and click on the icon "Copy ABI to clipboard".
 Save it somewhere in a text file, we'll need to copy it back later in the JavaScript of the frontend.
 ![Remix ABI](./images/5-Remix3.png)

 In this example, the ABI would be: